-Grants receivable was \$4,496,352 and \$4,632,609 at June 30, 2023 and 2022, respectively.
-As of June 30, 2023, all of the grants receivable balance was from two significant donors.
+Grants receivable were \$3,154,046 and \$4,496,352 at June 30, 2024 and 2023, respectively.
+As of June 30, 2024, all of the grants receivable balance was from one significant donor.
 Management believes the balance of grants receivable is fully collectible and has not recorded an allowance on this balance.

-Conditional grants receivable is not recorded until the conditions are substantially met.
-Conditional grants receivable was \$297,940,898 as of June 30, 2023, which are primarily conditioned on meeting certain program initiatives and milestones.
+Conditional grants receivable are not recorded until the conditions are substantially met.
+Conditional grants receivable was \$247,661,005 as of June 30, 2024, which are primarily conditioned on meeting certain program initiatives and milestones.